oracle-livelabs/common/gitlab-workshop/oke/oke.md

 ## Introduction

-This Lab will walk you through the step by step instructions of provisioning a Container Engine for Kubernetes (OKE).
+This Lab will walk you through the step-by-step instructions of provisioning a Container Engine for Kubernetes (OKE).
 This Kubernetes cluster will be used to deploy an application that will be managed by GitLab CI/CD pipeline.

 Estimated Time: 45 minutes